Visual Odometry with Neuromorphic Resonator Networks: Methods

 \subsection{Data and preprocessing}

 \paragraph{Event camera dataset.} The event-based dataset \cite{mueggler2017event} that we used in our validation experiment contains events and IMU measurements from a DAVIS240C camera~\cite{brandli_2014} and high-speed 6-DoF motion-capture for the ground truth.
-The ``shapes rotation" sequence is 60 seconds long and was recorded holding the camera in hand and rotating it in 3 rotational degrees of freedom.
-It contains almost no translation but very fast rotation (angular velocity up to $730^\circ/s$).
+The shapes\_rotation sequence is 60 seconds long and was recorded holding the camera in hand and rotating it in 3 rotational degrees of freedom.
+It contains almost no translation but very fast rotation (angular velocity up to $730~^\circ/s$).
+The shapes\_translation sequence is 60 seconds long and was recorded holding the camera in hand and translating it in 3 degrees of freedom.
+It contains only a small amount of rotation but fast translation (velocity up to $2.6~m/s$).\\

-\paragraph{Robotic arm setup.} We ran two sets of experiments to demonstrate VO with an event-based camera mounted on a robotic arm.
+\paragraph{Robotic arm setup.} We ran another set of experiments to demonstrate VO with an event-based camera mounted on a robotic arm.
 We used a Prophesee event-based camera evaluation kit for the experiment: an event-based vision sensor with VGA resolution (640x480), a C mount lens (70 degrees FOV), and Prophesee player software.
-A Prophesee Gen2 Metavision event-based camera was mounted on a Jaco2 robot arm - specifically, on the joint that meets the end-effector - using a wrist band (see Fig.~\ref{fig:results_robot_arm}).
+A Prophesee Gen2 Metavision event-based camera was mounted on a Jaco2 robot arm - specifically, on the joint that meets the end-effector - using a wristband (see Fig.~\ref{fig:results_robot_arm}).
 The Jaco2 arm is a 6DoF assistive robot arm.
 The arm is mounted on a table with several objects, including a cup, utensils, and bowl, placed on top to simulate real-world use cases (see Fig.~\ref{fig:results_robot_arm}A).
 The robot arm's reach is 90 cm, and it is mounted on the platform next to the table of size 75cm x 75cm.

 We moved the arm in the 2D plane with the camera facing down, scanning the table.
-We recorded the data using the Prophesee player software.
+We recorded the data using the Prophesee player and converted the events to NumPy arrays using Prophesee's metavision package 2.1.0.
 We used the Kinova Jaco2 and custom-built software to control the arm and record its trajectory. \\